xfding57/SR-Laminography-Sims/README.md

 For each angular step, a .txt file containing the phantom will be created.
 This will be read in Part 2.

 ## Part 2 - Forward project
 Using Part2-astra-CT-230226.py.
-Forward project each .txt file from Part 1 to create a laminography dataset.
+Use ASTRA toolbox (https://github.com/astra-toolbox/astra-toolbox) to forward project each .txt file from Part 1 to create a laminography dataset.

 ![Forward Project](https://github.com/xfding57/SR-Lamino-Sims/blob/main/media/n_grid-500-CL-736x622.gif)